UAMRaVT/wiki_optitrack/README.md

 <img src="./assets/images/motive_settings.png"  alt="1" height = 560px >

 For ROS integration see  [this repo](https://github.com/ARM-Lab/mocap_optitrack).
-You need the set the same parameters in the `config/mocap.yaml` file as well.
+You need to set the same parameters in the `config/mocap.yaml` file as well.
 THESE PARAMETERS HAVE TO MATCH IN THE ROS AND MOTIVE (preferably use the ones in the figure above).
 For more details about the topics and functions see the GitHub repo.

 ## FAQ
-1. How to turn on/off the cameras ?
+1. How to turn on/off the cameras?
 - Turn on/off the Motive software and plug in/out the camera switch.

 2. I can't see my IP address in Motive settings(Local interface).